People

 His bronze statues are being removed, but the foundations he laid — whether you call them construction or shackles — ...

-Lai Ching-te: From a Mining Family to the Presidential Office — A Public Health Physician
+Lai Ching-te: The Public Health Physician from a Mining Family to the Presidential Office

-Taiwan's 16th president — the first politician in the history of the Republic of China's constitutional system to run...
+Taiwan's 16th president and the first political figure in the constitutional history of the Republic of China to run ...

 Chen Chu